Khoshkhah/h3-routing-platform/docs/architecture_overview.md

 # Architecture Overview

-This project is a high-performance **Contraction Hierarchy (CH)** routing engine designed for efficient pathfinding on large road networks.
+This project is a high-performance **H3 Spatial Hierarchy** routing engine designed for efficient pathfinding on large road networks.
 It consists of three main layers: Data Generation, Routing Engine (C++), and Application Layer (Python/UI).

 ```mermaid
 graph LR